Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 ### "Our family loves travelling around Europe by train," 13-year-old Davide writes [on the No Fly Europe blog](https://noflyeurope.home.blog/2019/04/25/a-familys-trip-by-train-from-london-to-milan/).

-"We try to avoid the use of airplanes as much as possible because of their big impact on climate change.
+"We try to avoid the use of aeroplanes as much as possible because of their big impact on climate change.
 Plus, we also really love travelling by train anyway as we can see many places on the way."

-> "We avoid airplanes because of their big impact on climate change.
+> "We avoid aeroplanes because of their big impact on climate change.
 We also really love travelling by train."

 We spoke to Davide about his travels and his passion for trains.
 Here's what he said...